 On Liberty Island, you will find the Liberty Museum which has an interesting history about the statue and how its made.
 There are also exhibits representing the values the statue stands for.

 An often forgotten part of the Statue of Liberty National Monument is Ellis Island.
+It is one of the underrated best visit place in usa.

 At Ellis Island, you will find the Immigration Hospital and the Museum.
 Together these throw light on the history of immigration.